eugenesvk/bypass-paywalls-chrome-clean/README.md

 Add-on was removed by Mozilla from [add-on store (AMO)](https://addons.mozilla.org).\
 Current installations (by custom collection in Firefox Beta/Nightly or Firefox-fork) will stay active, but with no more updates.

-[Firefox Nightly 122+](https://play.google.com/store/apps/details?id=org.mozilla.fenix) can still install/sideload a xpi-file (manual updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).
+[Firefox Beta 122+](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta) and [Firefox Nightly 122+](https://play.google.com/store/apps/details?id=org.mozilla.fenix) can still install/sideload a xpi-file (manual updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).

 Or use the Firefox-fork [Iceraven](https://github.com/fork-maintainers/iceraven-browser) v2.13.2+ (manual updates).\
 You can install/update Iceraven manually or use the app [FFUpdater](https://github.com/Tobi823/ffupdater)